How to Declutter and Sell Your Stuff Before You Move

 - Price things to sell: be realistic, and prepare to take the best offer someone gives you.

-- A little TLC can go a long way: It’s not worth it to repair broken junk, but clean off dirt & dust.
+- A little TLC can go a long way: It’s not worth it to repair broken junk, but clean off dirt and dust.

 - When selling online: take high quality photos, use descriptive words, and include measurements.